 As luck would have it, the Teen Vogue op-ed got a lot of eyes on our project.
 A miraculous comeback was made: We hit our goal!
 Lauren reached out to us at the campaign conclusion, offering her support.
 Not long after, she flew up from LA to have dinner with us.
 We were surprised, having expected competitors to be much more standoffish—but here she was, offering meaningful advice we would have happily paid for.

 As time wore on and we faced challenges transforming our cup from design into a real-life object, we continued to develop our friendship with Lauren and leaned on her as a mentor.
 Eventually, we came to the decision collectively that we could serve more people if we joined forces.

 So, Keela officially joined the ranks at Flex—cup, founders, and all.

 Flex Cup was officially launched in 2018.
 Andy and I have now been part of the Flex family for over three years; today, we make up the Innovation team.
 We’re able to work on even more novel period care offerings and scale our user testing to make sure our products really work for as many people as possible.

 As part of our inclusive design process, I’ve interviewed hundreds of menstruators about their experiences with period products over the last several years.
-We’ve relied heavily on their feedback when developing new additions to our product lineup—like Flex Foaming Cup Wash, Biodegradable Wipes, and (coming soon) our Reusable Disc.
+We’ve relied heavily on their feedback when developing new additions to our product lineup— like Flex Foaming Cleanser, Flex Wipes, and our Reusable Disc.
 I’m proud of every item we’ve brought to market thus far.